 8. The gentleman

 How about a sophisticated cigar room?
 Dark walls, copious leather and brass accents give a mancave all the ambience it needs.
 A n dwhile you’re at it, set up a wet bar in there as well.

 9. Have an impressive entrance

 Ideally your mancave has an appropriate door that suggests what lies beyond.
-I like this vintage vault door, adding loads of atmosphere.
+For example, a vintage vault door adds loads of atmosphere.

 10. Conceal your mancave

 On the other hand you might like to add a sense of mystery and adventure by hiding your mancave entrance, such as behind a bookcase.

 Man cave wall ideas